AhmedAlabkri/Deployed-and-hosted-a-highly-available-WordPress-application-using-EC2-RDS-Route-53-ASG-and-VPC/DEPLOYMENT-GUIDE.md

 # Deployed-and-hosted-a-highly-available-WordPress-application-using-EC2-RDS-Route-53-ASG-and-VPC
 This file provides a comprehensive step-by-step walkthrough for deploying and hosting a highly available WordPress application using AWS services such as EC2, RDS, Route 53, Auto Scaling Groups (ASG), and Virtual Private Cloud (VPC).
 This guide includes detailed instructions, screenshots, and insights gained during the project to help others replicate the setup and understand the deployment process.

+## Objectives and Goals

+The primary goal of this project was to gain practical experience and hands-on knowledge in deploying and managing applications using AWS cloud services.
+Specifically, the objectives included:

+- Learning to set up and configure AWS resources such as EC2, RDS, VPC, and IAM.
+- Understanding best practices for deploying a highly available and scalable WordPress application.
+- Gaining familiarity with using infrastructure as code tools and automation scripts.
+- Enhancing knowledge of security measures and DNS management in the cloud.

 For an introduction to the project and an overview of its main components, please visit the [README.md](./README.md) file.

-Here's your text with improved clarity, consistent indentation and spacing, and corrected grammar:

 ---